awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Log.md

 1. Download the archived redo logs from Amazon S3 using `rdsadmin.rdsadmin_archive_log_download`\.

    For more information, see [Downloading a single archived redo log](#Appendix.Oracle.CommonDBATasks.download-redo-logs.single-log) and [Downloading a series of archived redo logs](#Appendix.Oracle.CommonDBATasks.download-redo-logs.series)\.
+**Note**
 RDS automatically checks the available storage before downloading\.
 If the requested logs consume a high percentage of space, you receive an alert\.

+1. Confirm that the logs were downloaded from Amazon S3 successfully\.

+   You can view the status of your download task in a bdump file\.
+The bdump files have the path name `/rdsdbdata/log/trace/dbtask-task-id.log`\.
+In the preceding download step, you run a `SELECT` statement that returns the task ID in a `VARCHAR2` data type\.
+For more information, see similar examples in [Monitoring the status of a file transfer](oracle-s3-integration.md#oracle-s3-integration.using.task-status)\.

 ### Downloading a single archived redo log<a name="Appendix.Oracle.CommonDBATasks.download-redo-logs.single-log"></a>